For development professionals

 The Tax Reform Cliff

-When the model would have said: accelerate year-end now, plan for a structural shift
+How the model would have shaped strategy: prioritize year-end itemizers, prepare for a structural shift

 The Tax Cuts and Jobs Act was moving fast.
 It would double the standard deduction and significantly reduce the number of Americans who itemize charitable deductions.
 Most development teams understood this in the abstract.
 Few changed their strategy in time.

-Accelerate year-end solicitations and communicate the tax benefit explicitly to mid-level and major donors who itemize.
-Begin preparing boards for a structural shift in 2018 mid-level giving.
+Prioritize year-end solicitations and communicate the tax benefit explicitly to mid-level and major donors who itemize.
+Begin preparing for a structural shift in 2018 mid-level giving.

 December 2017 giving surged as donors front-loaded gifts.
 Then 2018 giving fell 1.7% in inflation-adjusted terms.
 Mid-level acquisition softened as the itemization incentive weakened for millions of Americans.
 The window closed and most teams had not acted.